JavaScript Data Types

 View Answer:

-Technical Response: Simple quotations are double and single quotes, and in JavaScript, there is almost no distinction between them.
-Backticks are quotations with "enhanced functionality."
+Interview Response: In JavaScript, double and single quotes are interchangeable and can be used to create string literals.
+Backtick quotes (template literals) allow embedding expressions and special characters.
 They allow us to embed variables and expressions inside a string, for example, by surrounding them with ${…}.

 Code Example: